wasquith-usgs/utc2nwislocal/README.md

 # DESCRIPTION

 The **utc2nwislocal** package provides a light-weight, dependency-free utility for converting Coordinated Universal Time (UTC) `base::as.POSIXct()` date-time values into character-string representations for time zones.
 The UTC offset for individual time zones are determined from the time-zone codes recognized by the U.S. Geological Survey National Water Information System (NWIS) (U.S. Geological Survey, 2019).
 The time zones are tracked in a separate database slot than the UTC date-time.
+Sometimes it can be difficult to force the _R_ language to work with time zones in ways that some developers might desire.
+This package can help users working with NWIS data sets.

 The justification for this package is that the time-zone codes are not standard to the `base::OlsonNames()` within base _R_, but the NWIS names are an ANSI SQL/92 time-zone offset string.
-NWIS stores date-times exclusively in UTC, and certain data retrievals can be (purposefully) kept in UTC, though commonly NWIS switches to the time zone in output.
+American National Standards Institute (ANSI) SQL/92 was the third revision of the Structured Query Language (SQL) database query language.
+NWIS stores date-times exclusively in UTC, and certain data retrievals can be (purposefully) kept in UTC, though commonly NWIS switches to the users local or the USGS data collection site local time zone in output.

 The package resides on the link shown in the _Suggested Citation_.
 Please consult this README along with other files (`CONTRIBUTING.md`, `DISCLAIMER.md`, `LICENSE.md`).